 “Sprints are all about stopping brainstorming and starting to make decisions with focused, individual input from every team member.”

-To be direct, the only time not to run a design sprint for a marketing team is if you are not yet ready to make big decisions.
+To be direct, the only time not to run a design sprint for a marketing team is if you are still getting ready to make big decisions.

-If you’re still in the pre-launch phase, or you and your co-founders think that there are larger product issues at hand, then it might be better to run a product design sprint with your entire company—broken into separate sprint teams if needed—focused on creating a feature prototype and getting feedback on a rough minimum viable product (MVP).
+Suppose you’re still in the pre-launch phase, or you and your co-founders think there are more significant product issues.
+In that case, running a product design sprint with your entire company might be better—broken into separate sprint teams if needed—focused on creating a feature prototype and getting feedback on a rough minimum viable product (MVP).